 In compliance with the Equity in Athletics Disclosure Act, the Cornell College Athletic Department publishes information on men’s and women’s athletic programs.
 The EADA report includes the number of participants by gender for each team, operating and recruiting expenses, coaches’ salaries, revenues and athletically related student aid.

-Information about Cornell College safety policies, procedures and statistics can be found in the following sections:
+Information about Cornell College safety policies, procedures and statistics can be found in the following sections.
+Anyone who would like to receive a document with the full Annual Security Report should contact the Director of Campus Safety.

 - Campus Crime Statistics